 Still, use the same precautions listed above to help protect your children from viruses.
 Just keep a close eye on them for signs and symptoms of Kawasaki Syndrome.medicalnewstoday.com

-The issue is that some people (and they don’t know exactly why yet) contract the virus, they do very poorly and often do not survive.
+The issue is that some people (and they don’t know exactly why yet) contract the virus, they do VERY POORLY and often do not survive.

 So we are social distancing and staying home for our own health, but mostly for our grandparents, parents, friends, and neighbors that either can’t protect themselves with social distancing, or are more susceptible to contracting the virus and dying from it.

 As long as we ALL do what we can to ‘flatten the curve‘ most of us should come out of this unscathed.
 We can only just do the best we can with the

 So prevent it like any other viral infection prevention (with some extra social distancing and possible self-quarantine).